iqApp - CMS & Framework

 As I developed modules for qEngine I was optimized the framework for speed.
 The job portal, that remained on qEngine alpha, came to generate the job listing page in under 800ms, but still not enough.
 In high traffic hourse, kneeling the server.
 So, I created a cache system that reduced the page generation to under 150ms.

 A hard part on qEngine v1 was to make it multi-language.
-I made it, but I had to make some improvisations.
+I did it, but I had to make some improvisations.

 For this framework I created ~40 modules.